 1. What opportunity do parents have to visit our centres?

-We have an open-door policy to families.
-You can introduce yourself to our Centre Coordinator and she will arrange a tour and play visit for you and your child.
+At Bee we have an open-door policy to families.
+We welcome you to come in and introduce yourself to our Centre Coordinator and she will arrange a tour and discuss the opportunity for a play visit/s for you and your child.

 During your orientation visit you will be introduced to the educators who will be caring for your child and provide you with information as to the curriculum and program offered in that learning environment.
 Parents are encouraged to provide us with information about their child, what their special interests are.